The Best Things to do with Two Days in Padua, Italy

 Since 1595, Padua's famous anatomical theater drew artists and scientists studying the human body during public dissections.
 It is the oldest surviving permanent anatomical theater in Europe.

-The University also was famous for its studies of Astronomy and Physics.
+The University of Padua also was famous for its studies of Astronomy and Physics.
 Galileo Galilei was a professor at Padua, and Copernicus was a student.

 You can take about a 45-minute tour of the Palazzo Bo, the original University building, which is still in use today by the faculties of law and medicine, and which contains the original anatomical theater and the podium from which Galileo taught.